waveform80/blinkenxmas/docs/tutorial3.rst

     start_x=1
     gpu_mem=128

-This should configure the Pi to connect to your WiFi network, import your SSH keys from your GitHub username [#sshkeys]_, and install everything necessary on the first boot.
+This should configure the Pi to connect to your WiFi network, import your :term:`SSH` keys from your GitHub username [#sshkeys]_, and install everything necessary on the first boot.
 Speaking of which...

 First boot
 ==========

 #.
-Eject the SD card from your computer, and insert it in your Pi
+Eject the :term:`SD card` from your computer, and insert it in your Pi

 #.
 Connect the camera module to your Pi